CCurl/c3/README.md

 - %x: output TOS as a hex number

 For example: : ascii 127 32 DO I I I I ." %n%d: (%c) %x %b" LOOP ;

+## Bootstrapping c3
+To bootstrap itself, c3 has a simple "machine language parser" that can create words in c3's "machine language".
+The keyword for that is "-ML-".
+For example, the c3 opcode for "return from subroutine" is 3, and "duplicate the top of the stack" is 12.
+So in the beginning of sys-load.h, I define aliases for the opcodes.

+- The first four words defined in c3 are:
+  - 'INLINE'    - mark the last word as inline
+  - 'IMMEDIATE' - mark the last word as immediate
+  - ':'         - define a new c3 word
+  - ';'         - end word definition

+c3 also defines some 'system-info' words (the addresses of system variables and sizes of buffers).

+Everything in c3 can defined from those.

+See the sys-load.h file for details.

+Note that this approach gives the user the maximum flexibility.
+Opcode 12 does not have to be "DUP", it could just as easily be "(N--NN)" (or "foo--foo/foo", or whatever).
+But DUP is clear and concise, so that its default name. :)

+## The dictionary
+- A dictionary entry looks like this:
+  - xt:     cell_t
+  - flags:  byte (IMMEDIATE=$01, INLINE=$02)
+  - len:    byte
+  - name:   char[NAME_LEN+1] (NULL terminated)

 ## Default sizes for PC-based systems
 - The default NAME_LEN is 13.